pleo-io/antaeus/README.md

 wrong/corrupted data.
 CurrencyMismatchException requires either usage exchange rate service
 or changing invoice creation process.
 3. We should consider db pagination in case the amount of invoices will be too high
-4. In general if we would have many invoices - we should have batch processing.
+4. In general if we would have many invoices - we should batch process them.
-5. I would move job scheduler to separate service
+5. I would move job scheduler to separate service or serverless instance
-6. I would add createInvoice method to InvoiceService because on theory it's possible to create invoice with the different currency than default for customer.
+6. I would add createInvoice method to InvoiceService because in theory it's possible to create invoice with the different currency than default for customer.
 I'm not sure if application spec contains that.
 7. We also need to notify customer about payment using email or another convenient channel
+8. For new db calls I would add Integration Tests

 ## Additional
 1. I've chosen krontab framework because it less verbose than alternatives,